THOMASELOVE/431-classes-2023/projA/portfolio_status.md

 # Project A Portfolio Review Status

-We aim to get your Project A feedback and grade to you on **2023-11-09 via email from Dr. Love**.
+We now aim to get your Project A feedback and grade to you on **2023-11-10 via email from Dr. Love**.

 **Note**: "Assessment" scores on Canvas are posted only to help us track reviews.
 Read our Canvas comments (if any) but ignore the score there.